 The lawsuits discussed above are each in preliminary stages and no dispositive motions or other responses to any of the complaints have been filed.
 No reserves have been established for those matters because the Company believes they are either not estimable or not probable.
-Charter intends to vigorously defend the lawsuits.
+Charter has advised the Company that it intends to vigorously defend the lawsuits.

 In August of 2002, Charter became aware of a grand jury investigation being conducted by the United States Attorney's Office for the Eastern District of Missouri into certain of its accounting and reporting practices, focusing on how Charter reported customer numbers, refunds that Charter sought from programmers and its reporting of amounts received from digital set-top terminal suppliers for advertising.
 Charter has been advised by the U.S. Attorney's Office that no member of the Board of Directors, including its Chief Executive Officer, is a target of the investigation.
-Charter is fully cooperating with the investigation.
+Charter has advised the Company that it is fully cooperating with the investigation.

 On November 4, 2002, Charter received an informal, non-public inquiry from the Staff of the Securities and Exchange Commission (SEC).
 The SEC has subsequently issued a formal order of investigation dated January 23, 2003, and subsequent document and testimony subpoenas.
 The investigation and subpoenas generally concern Charter's prior reports with respect to its determination of the number of customers, and various of its other accounting policies and practices including its capitalization of certain expenses and dealings with certain vendors, including programmers and digital set-top terminal suppliers.
-Charter is actively cooperating with the SEC Staff.
+Charter has advised the Company that it is actively cooperating with the SEC Staff.